mobillium/Android-Guidelines/ui-guideline.md

 ##

-### We are preferring the View Binding library for binding the views.
+### We prefer the View Binding library for binding the views.
 #### What are the benefits of the View Binding?

 View Binding generates binding classes for all layouts in the app,